 - Gather all the ingredients.

-To Make the Korokke Patties
+To Prepare the Korokke Mixture

 - Move the pot back to the stove.
 On low heat, shake the pot so that the remaining moisture will completely evaporate (but don’t burn them).